 This information can change.
 Please double check resources and continue to monitor them for up to date information.

 The FDA has issued emergency use authorizations (EUAs) for a number of investigational monoclonal antibodies that can attach to parts of the virus.
 These antibodies could help the immune system recognize and respond more effectively to the virus.
-Currently, these treatments are only being used on non hospitalized patients age 12 and older, who have a high risk of disease progression.
+Currently, these treatments are only being used on non hospitalized patients who have a high risk of disease progression.
+The EUA was further extended for Bamlanivamab/etesevimab on Dec.
+3rd to include children under one year of age who are exposed to the virus.
 The three treatments currently under the EUA from the FDA are:

 - Bamlanivimab plus etesevimab: These are neutralizing monoclonal antibodies that bind to different but overlapping epitopes in the spike protein RBD of SARS-CoV-2.